nmdanny-uni/tests_os_ex2/README.md

 As an alternative to Valgrind, modern GCC and Clang compilers include built in support for ASan, read more [here](https://github.com/google/sanitizers/wiki/AddressSanitizer)

-To use it, you can add the following lines to your project's `CMakeLists.txt` (not the tests):
+To use it, ensure the following lines are in your own `CMakeLists.txt` (and not commented out)
 ```cmake
 set (CMAKE_CXX_FLAGS_DEBUG "${CMAKE_CXX_FLAGS_DEBUG} -fno-omit-frame-pointer -fsanitize=address")
 set (CMAKE_LINKER_FLAGS_DEBUG "${CMAKE_LINKER_FLAGS_DEBUG} -fno-omit-frame-pointer -fsanitize=address")